jackjocross/til/README.md

     for (let item of x.entries()) {
         console.log(item)
     }
 * import: Used to include dependencies from other JavaScript files.
 If you use { specificObject } after import you will receive what was exported as specificObject.
-Otherwise if you do not use brackets you will receive whatever was exported using default.
+Otherwise if you do not use brackets you will receive whatever was exported using default.  import * as myMod from './someFile' will import everything including the default export from someFile.
 * export: Used to make code accessible as a dependency to other JavaScript files.
 If the default keyword is used the object will be the default export.
-Otherwise the object will have to be referenced by name in the import.
+Otherwise the object will have to be referenced by name in the import.  export * from './someFile' will export everything except the default function of someFile.
 * get/set: If get and set functions are defined for properties of a class, those functions will be used when accessing or assigning the variable.

 #NPM